-2.15 To maximise operational space within the site it is proposed that a HGV turntable facility is provided.
-The development proposes that an Ø15m 44 tonne capacity turntable will be installed.
-An area of Ø18m is required to safely rotate the vehicles and not have any trapping hazards.
+2.26 To maximise operational space within the site it is proposed that a HGV turntable facility is provided.
+The development proposes that an Ø16.5m 44 tonne capacity turntable will be installed.
+This allows a 16.5m HGV to rotate/turn safely within the site.

-2.16 HGV turntables are an increasingly frequent measure provided in commercial facilities as the value of land increases.
+2.27 HGV turntables are an increasingly frequent measure provided in commercial facilities as the value of land increases.
 An example of a nearby turntable is the Waitrose in Gerrards Cross, which has been operational since May 2012, with no known operational issues.

-2.1 Further examples of turntables in the UK are summarised at <https://truckturntables.co.uk/press-case-studies/>.
+2.28 Further examples of turntables in the UK are summarised at <https://truckturntables.co.uk/press-case-studies/>.
 These include examples in London and the south east as well as further afield.

-- 2.2 It can be considered that HGVs are a modern solution to the rising scarcity of space and the implications this has on the design of commercial properties.
+2.29 It can be considered that HGV turntables are a modern solution to the rising scarcity of space and the implications this has on the design of commercial properties.
 By providing a turntable in the development, space is saved that would otherwise have to be reserved for HGVs to reverse.
-Also the turntables will increase the safety of operatives as large vehicles will not be required to reverse great lengths. - 2.3 The use of the turntable will be overseen by trained operatives and all HGVs will be made aware that a turntable will be used before arriving at the site.
-It is therefore considered that there are no safety implications from using a turntable at this development. - 2.4 The Applicant has undertaken some initial discussions with a turntable manufacturer to understand suitability for the site.
-Basic information regarding these discussions is provided below, however due to commercial confidentiality no drawings or operational information is provided in this report. - 2.5 It is proposed that two drive units for the turntable will be provided both capable of moving the turntable on their own.
-Having 2 will ensure that neither drive is close to being used at full capacity in normal operation.
-However in the event of one drive failing it will be possible to isolate one unit and run the other ensuring the turntable remains operational. - 2.6 In the event of a turntable or power failure with a vehicle stuck in a position from which it cannot exit the turntable it will be possible to rotate the turntable to recover the vehicle using either man power or batteries.
-As such no HGV will ever have to reverse in or out of the site. - 2.7 The turntable will be located indoors as to prevent exposure to the elements and to prevent standing water entering in the pit.
-These measures will ensure optimal operational conditions for turntable. - 2.8 To ensure that the turntable is operational at all times a management plan will be in place.
-This management plan will include but not be limited to the following measures: - Regular maintenance from the manufacturer - approximately 6 times per year; - Full training for all staff who will operate the turntable; - Regular checks by on site staff to ensure any damage to the turntable is recorded and fixed promptly; and - Good housekeeping to prevent items and liquids etc. being left on or around the turntable.
+Also the turntables will increase the safety of operatives as large vehicles will not be required to reverse within confined areas.

+2.30 The use of the turntable will be overseen by trained operatives and all HGVs will be made aware that a turntable will be used before arriving at the site.
+It is therefore considered that there are no safety implications from using a turntable at this development.

+2.31 The Applicant has undertaken some initial discussions with a turntable manufacture to understand suitability for the site.
+Basic information regarding these discussions is provided below, however due to commercial confidentiality no drawings or operational information is provided in this report.

+2.32 The turntable will normally use 1 drive engine, in the event this breaks down a secondary drive engine will automatically be used.

+2.33 In the event of a turntable or power failure with a vehicle stuck in a position from which it cannot exit the turntable it will be possible to rotate the turntable to recover the vehicle using either man power or batteries.
+As such no HGV will ever have to reverse in or out of the site.

+2.34 In the event the three backup measures stop working, it is then possible for HGVs to safely and adequately drive in and reverse into the loading bays and exit in forward gear using a temporary turning area internally.

+2.35 The turntable will be located indoors as to prevent exposure to the elements and to prevent standing water entering in the pit.
+These measures will ensure optimal operational conditions for turntable.

+2.36 To ensure that the turntable is operational at all times a management plan will be in place.
+This management plan will include but not be limited to the following measures:

+- Regular maintenance from the manufacturer - approximately 6 times per year; - Full training for all staff who will operate the turntable; - Regular checks by on site staff to ensure any damage to the turntable is recorded and fixed promptly; and - Good housekeeping to prevent items and liquids etc. being left on or around the turntable.

-2.9 As such the design of the turntable and the proposed measures that will be implemented will ensure that the turntable is continually operational and will not result in HGVs having to reverse in or out of the site.
+2.37 As such the design of the turntable and the proposed measures that will be implemented will ensure that the turntable is continually operational and will not result in HGVs having to reverse in or out of the site.